Open Daily : 9:00 AM – 9:00 PM | Tuesday : By prior appointment only

 • Screening for neuropathy or Parkinsonian signs

-• Lab testing when clinically appropriate
+• Laboratory testing when clinically appropriate

 • ENT or vestibular referral when appropriate